MATERIAL SCIENCE

 We have materials that are up to two times more thermally and electrically conductive than copper.
 Conversely, we also work with dielectric and radiolucent materials.
 There are literally thousands of options and combinations available.
 Automated molds are made from aluminum or steel depending primarily on processing temperature requirements.
 Aluminum and steel have shot lives of 5,000 and 50,000, respectively.
 These molds often cost 60% to 70% less than conventional processes like injection molding or die-casting.

-THERMOPLASTIC COMPOSITES
+THERMOPLASTICS COMPOSITES

 Compared to Metals: